Amy621/Mystveil/README.md

 # Instructions #
-Run the project .exe file and it should be working.
-Click start to run the procedural generation level and go through the gameplay loop of battling monsters.
-Each last level of the procedural gen is guaranteed to be a boss battle.
+Run the project .exe file.
+Use WASD to move Liora around the isometric world of Mystveil!
+Hit ESC to open the save menu.
+Left click hold to aim physical attack and let go to use.
+Right click to open circle indicator ranged attack and right click to use.
+NPCs in the town can be interacted with when very close to the model and clicking E.
+Press space to continue the dialogue.

 ## Bugs ##
 - Some of the monster state machines are not working correctly or are incomplete.